Mailu/helm-charts/charts/mailu/README.md

 ### Running on a single node with a public IP

-This is the most straightforward way to run mailu.
-It can be used when the node where mailu (or at least the "front" POD) runs on a specific node that has a public ip address which is used for mail.
+This is the most straightforward way to run Mailu.
+It can be used when the node where Mailu (or at least the "front" POD) runs on a specific node that has a public ip address which is used for mail.
 All mail ports of the "front" POD will be simply exposed via the "hostPort" function.

 To use this mode, set `front.hostPort.enabled` to `true` (which is the default).
 If your cluster has multiple nodes, you should use `front.nodeSelector` to bind the front container on the node where your public mail IP is located on.

 ### Running on bare metal with k3s and klipper-lb

 If you run on bare metal with k3s (e.g by using k3os), you can use the build-in load balancer [klipper-lb](https://rancher.com/docs/k3s/latest/en/networking/#service-load-balancer).
-To expose mailu via loadBalancer, set:
+To expose Mailu via loadBalancer, set:

 - `front.hostPort.enabled`: `false`
 - `externalService.enabled`: `true`